mikelevins/bard/docs/bard.md

 **Class**

-An object that represents a class
+Classes are Bard's abstract data types.
+They define how datatypes are related to each other, but they don't specify anything about how they are represented.

 **Schema**

-An object that described a concrete arrangement of data.
-A schema describes how a value is actually represented; Bard provides tools with which users can define their own schemas and associate them with classes.
+Schemas are Bard's concrete datatypes.
+They define how bits and butes are arranged to represent values, but they don't specify anything about how different types are related to one another.

 **Singleton**

-An object that presents a data value as if it were a type.
-Singletons make it possible for functions to dispatch on individual values, as well as types of values.
+Objects that represent data values as types.
+For example, the value

+    (singleton 3)

+is equivalent in every way to the integer 3, except that Bard considers it a type, rather than a value.
+Bard functions choose the code to run based on the types of their arguments.
+Using singletons, you can make them also choose different methods for different specific values.
+For example, you could write a function that runs one method for the number 3 and a different method for the number 5.

 **Type**

-Objects that serve the purpose of types.
-Types include classes, singletons, and schemas, among other possibilities.
+The class Type describes all objects that serve the purpose of datatypes.
+Instances of Type include classes, singletons, and schemas, among other possibilities.

 ## Bard's basic vocabulary

-In order to write programs in a language, you need to know, in addition to the data structures it provides, its basic vocabulary of operations.
+Besides the data structures Bard provides, a programmer needs to know its vocabulary of basic operations.
 As in other Lisps, Bard's operations fall into three general categories: **functions**, **special forms**, and **macros**.

-The differences between functions, special forms, and macros have to do with the way that the handle evaluation of their arguments.
-The details are not important here, so this section won't call out whether a particular operation is a function, a special form, or a macro.
-The important point is that all three kinds of expressions look similar: like function calls.
+The differences between functions, special forms, and macros have to do with the details of how they handle their arguments.
+Those details aren't important here, so this section doesn't distinguish the different kinds of operations.
+The important point here is that all three kinds of expressions look similar: that is, they all look like function calls.

 Here is Bard's basic vocabulary of operations:

 `^`

-The `^` special form can also be spelled `method` or `lambda`.
+The `^` special form can also be spelled `method`.
 It creates a method object.

 `begin`

 The basic sequencing form.
-Begin evaluates a series of expressions from left to right, returning the last value returned.
+Begin evaluates a series of expressions from left to right, returning the last value.

 `cond`